busimus/ars/README.md

 # Ambient Relay Service

 This is an alternative frontend for [Ambient Finance](https://ambient.finance) that has a gasless transaction relayer.
-It allows users to execute DEX commands without needing gas on their address if they have enough tokens on their DEX balance to cover the gas.
+It allows users to execute Ambient DEX commands without needing gas on their address if they have enough tokens on their DEX balance to cover the gas.

-The project is deployed at: [https://ars.bus.bz](https://ars.bus.bz)
+The project is deployed at [https://ars.bus.bz](https://ars.bus.bz) and works with Ethereum mainnet and Goerli testnet.

 ## Features
 * Supports balance withdrawal/transfer, LP removal, swaps, deposits (EIP-2612)